Add Instant Dimension to Hazel Eyes With This No-Brainer Color Theory Trick

 (Image credit: Getty Images)

-If you’ve ever stared into a pair of hazel eyes, we’re willing to bet you were entranced—they're nothing short of mesmerizing.
-Just look to hazel-eyed celebrities like Rihanna, Zendaya, and Kristen Stewart for proof of their hypnotic power.
+If you’ve ever stared into a pair of hazel eyes, I'm willing to bet you were entranced—they're nothing short of mesmerizing.
+Just look to celebrities like Rihanna, Zendaya, and Kristen Stewart for proof of their hypnotic power.
 If accentuating your eyes is at the top of your beauty to-do list, the best eyeshadows for hazel eyes offer a wide range of color options to play with.

 "I love applying makeup to hazel eyes because they never fail to captivate me.
 Their unique blend of green, brown, and gold hues shifts and sparkles with different lighting and surroundings," says international makeup artist Benjamin Puckey.
 "The multifaceted nature of hazel eyes makes them look different depending on the context—sometimes more green, other times more brown, with flecks of gold catching the light.
 It's like having a built-in chameleon effect, giving hazel eyes a captivating versatility."